Skip to Content

 Lemongrass Paste

-• 1 (5-inch) piece of lemongrass, roughly chopped
+• 1 (5-inch) piece lemongrass, tough outer layers removed, roughly chopped

 • 2 tablespoons honey

-• 1/4 cup neutral oil, such as vegetable oil, plus more for grill
+• ¼ cup neutral oil, such as vegetable or avocado oil, plus more for brushing

 • 1 tablespoon kosher salt